-6. You can use the Auto Save feature to automatically save a waveform to disk after each new trigger.
-You can enable Auto Save from the Save Waveform dialog by touching one of the Auto Save buttons.
+- Select Audio to save your waveforms in .wav format. - The WaveML format, which enables XML output, is used for persistence traces. - 7.
+If you selecteded ASCII, touch the Delimiter control and select a delimiter character from the pop-up menu.
+Choose from comma, space, semicolon, or tab delimiters. - 8.
+You can use the Auto Save feature to automatically save a waveform to disk after each new trigger. - Enable Auto Save from the Save Waveform dialog by touching one of the Auto Save buttons. - 10.
 Select Wrap (old files overwritten) or Fill (no files overwritten).